Generic Name: ciprofloxacin and dexamethasone otic (sih pro FLOCK sah sin and dex ah MEH thah sone)

 Symptoms of a Ciprodex overdose are not known.

-What should I avoid while using Ciprodex?Ear infections may sometimes cause dizziness or a loss of balance.
+What should I avoid?Ear infections may sometimes cause dizziness or a loss of balance.
 Use caution when driving, operating machinery, or performing other hazardous activities if you experience dizziness or a loss of balance.
 Avoid getting water inside of the affected ear(s) during treatment with Ciprodex.
 Care should be used while bathing and swimming may not be recommended.
 Talk to your healthcare provider.

 Ciprodex side effectsStop using Ciprodex and seek emergency medical attention or notify your doctor if you experience: